 Restrict User Access by Date in WordPress Form with RegistrationMagic

 To sum up, users need to input their date of birth before filling out the form.
 This filters their age and decides whether to grant them access to a specific form.
 The “Access Control” section of this form builder plugin, gives full control to the admin on the age group of his/her users.
 So let’s start this tutorial on how to restrict user access by date in WordPress.

-You are finally on the “Dashboard” screen of the General Purpose Form.
-This section allows you to analyze form analytics, submissions and configure most of the form elements.
-You can also build and publish a page using this space.
-In short, you can use this section for your complete WordPress form design.
+You are finally on the “Dashboard” page of the General Purpose Form.
+This section will allow you to analyze form analytics, submissions and configure most of the form elements.
+You can also build and publish a page using the shortcodes of this space.
+In short, you can use this section for your complete WordPress form design, payment security etc.

-Next, scroll down to the “Configure” subheading to add extra specs to your form.
-This is the section from where we restrict user access by date in WordPress forms.
-Consequently, click the “Access Control” icon to trigger various permits in your form.
+Next, scroll down to the “Configure” heading to add extra specs to your form.
+This is the section from where we will restrict user access by date in WordPress forms.
+So, click on the “Access Control” icon to allows various permits in your form.

-After that, we are now going to configure the “Access Control” of this form.
+After that, we are now going to take care of the “Access Control” of this form.

 The first field on this page is used to restrict user access by date in WordPress forms.
 Upon checking the box, users will have to input a date before they can access the form.
 This setting is quite useful for WordPress new user registration.
-Some forms and site content, which are unsuitable for minors, can be restricted using this feature.
+Some forms and site content, which are not for a certain age, can be restricted using this field.

 The “Question for asking date” is a mandatory field.
 Whatever question you insert in this section will display itself in the frontend.
 Then, users will answer this question by entering the date below.
-To illustrate, shared below is an image as to how this date based access control will look from the frontend.
+To give an example, shared below is an image as to how this date based access control will look on your form.

-In this example, the “question for asking date” is set with the default “Enter your Date of Birth” text.
+In this example, the “question for asking date” is set with the text, “Enter your Date of Birth” text.
 To sum up, this question is asked to the user for entering their birth date.
 This, in turn, will make sure that users of a certain age group register to your site.